Signs that you may be in labour

 - A cramping feeling - a bit like period pains

 - Feeling bloated, constipated or a bit of pain in your tummy

 - Diarrhoea or nausea

-As soon as you think you’re in the early stages of labour, get in contact.
+As soon as you think you're experiencing early labour signs, get in contact with your midwife or the hospital.
 They’ll want to know the timings of your contractions and any other symptoms.
 Remember, if your waters have broken you should always call them straight away.
-They’ll help to advise you on when you should go into hospital.
+They’ll help to advise you on the first signs of labour and when you should go into hospital.

 What is slow labour?

 No two women are the same.
 Some have a fast labour.
 Others have a slow labour.
 But if things slow down too much it can be necessary to speed them up a bit.

 Different hospitals have different definitions of ‘slow labour’.
 But the main way to spot the signs of slow labour is to measure the rate at which your cervix dilates.
 If this is less than 0.5cm per hour over a four hour period, Mother Nature might need a helping hand.